 Weapons experts have also been working on a high-tech explosives system to work in tandem with the Flight surveillance robots.
 A remote-controlled grenade launcher known as the ‘Alpha Device’ has been developed by Russians engineers, with an impressive firing range of almost 400m.
 A single control-room operator can command as many as 16 of the launchers at a time.

-Russia claims to use combat robots in Syrian War
+Russia employment of combat robots in Syrian War

 Earlier Russia claimed to have carried out for first time in the world, an attack on a fortified area of militants by battle robots.
 In the province of Latakia, army units of the Syrian army, with the support of Russian specialists and Russian combat robots, took the strategic tower of “Syriatel”, 754m in height.
 In the attack on the tower, six robotic complex “Platform-M” and four complex “Argo” were used.
 A friendly robot was recently deployed to Syria featuring self-propelled artillery installations (SAU) “acacia” that can destroy enemy positions.